rtCamp/snapwp-helper/docs/hooks.md

 #### `wpgraphql_content_blocks_resolver_content`

-Filters the resolved content for GraphQL content blocks.
+Filters the content from a node before it's turned into blocks.
+It can be used to adjust or limit the content that's displayed in the application.

 ```php
 apply_filters( 'wpgraphql_content_blocks_resolver_content', $content, $node, $args );